220124-JavaReactAzure/wildcard_standup_notes/README.md

 - Impove on Testing Logging, and pull form DataBase and make display
 - Better Time Management, communicate with pears, and planning app better

+## Stand up Notes for Feb.
+10 2022

+As A group we will continue to work to improve our coding skills and become better at using the tools introduced to us.